LeetLLM

 Positional Encoding: RoPE & ALiBi

-šŸ’” Key insight: Positional encoding injects word-order information into an architecture that would otherwise be "order-blind."
-In this article, you'll learn why position info is needed, how the original approach works, and why modern models use a clever rotation trick called RoPE.
+Positional encoding injects word-order information into an architecture that would otherwise be order-blind.
+In this article, you'll learn why position information is needed, how the original sinusoidal approach works, and how relative methods like RoPE and ALiBi change long-context behavior.

 The permutation equivariance problem